-Named after the famed woods that are home to A. A. Milne’s Winnie-the-Pooh characters, the Hundred Acre Wood is the first hiking trail that Blue Hill Heritage Trust has designed and constructed in the town of Brooklin.
+Named after the famed woods that are home to A. A. Milne’s Winnie-the-Pooh characters, the Hundred Acre Wood is the first hiking trail that Blue Hill Heritage Trust designed and constructed in the town of Brooklin.
 The 1.7-mile outer loop takes visitors along a wooded path.
 A 0.5-mile inner accessible loop has a surface of crushed gravel and is suitable for strollers or those with limited mobility.
 The trails travel across some very distinctive terrain, from rocky outcrops, to marsh, to woods.

 For more information and a print map, please visit Blue Hill Heritage Trust online, or contact:

 From downtown Blue Hill: drive south on ME-15/176.
 Going up Tenney Hill, turn left onto South Street ME-175/172).
 Drive 6 miles.
 Turn left onto Hales Hill Road.
 Drive 0.7 miles to a four-way intersection.
 Drive straight through the intersection onto High Street.
 About 500 feet past the intersection, the trailhead to Hundred Acre Wood will be on the left.

 A small two-car parking area is located on the north side of the access road.
 There is a separate accessible parking area that has room for vans with lifts.
 Additional parking is allowed on the side of the road, out of the way of traffic.

 Success!
 A new password has been emailed to you.